Ambon, Banda Sea & Forgotten Islands Itinerary

 Hotels in Tual & Langgur (Kai Islands): Recommended Hotels, close to the airport and perfect for a short overnight stay include; Grand Villa Hotel or Syafira Hotel.

-Book online directly: Garuda Indonesia & Lion Wings provides online reservations.
+Book online directly: Garuda Indonesia & Lion Air provides online reservations.

 Other airline carriers: You may need an Indonesian credit card.